leinss/TobiBoard/README.md

 ## Why I built this

-I tried [Wispr Flow](https://wisprflow.ai/), the dictation app a lot of people rave about on desktop.
-The Android version is rough: slow, account-locked, opaque about where your audio goes.
-I wanted the same idea (talk, get clean text) without handing my voice to one company's pipeline.
+I tried Wispr Flow, the trendy dictation app everyone talks about.
+The Android version is rough: slow, account-locked, and with a very clunky and low quality user experience.
+I wanted the same idea (talk, get clean text) but with a better UX and more customization.

-So I forked the best open-source Android keyboard and added two AI buttons.
-You bring an OpenRouter key.
-You pick the speech model (Google's Gemini speech, Whisper, anything else OpenRouter routes to).
+So I forked [HeliBoard](https://github.com/HeliBorg/HeliBoard) and added two AI buttons.
+You bring an OpenRouter key (more provider supported in the future) and you can choose you preferred speech model.
 WisprBoard asks for zero-data-retention endpoints by default, so nothing about you is logged or trained on.
+I also polished and optimized other minor flaws and bugs of the Heliboard codebase, offering a smoother experience and more secure and private backup and restore handling.

 No subscription.
 No account.
 No telemetry.
 Just a keyboard.

 <br>

-## 🎙️ Feature 1 — Voice-to-Text
+## Voice-to-Text

 **For when you'd rather talk than type, but still want to send text.**

-Your co-worker pings you mid-meeting.
 You're walking down the street.
 You're somewhere a voice note would be rude or out of place.
 Long-press Return, tap the mic, speak.
 Your words land in the chat as polished text.
 The recipient gets a normal message.
 You didn't thumb-type a paragraph.

 - Pick any speech model OpenRouter offers (Whisper, Gemini, etc.)
 - Add a custom prompt or vocabulary so it nails names and jargon